ektedar/Twitter-Sentiment/README.md

 ## Dependencies

-TextBlob
+-TextBlob
-Numpy
+-Numpy
-Pandas
+-Pandas
-BeautifulSoup
+-BeautifulSoup

 ## Usage

-The `scrappy.py` python file will be scrapping the Twitter Page to retrieve the tweets.
+The `scrapper.py` python file will be scrapping the Twitter Page to retrieve the tweets.
 This does not work on locked or private accounts.